thomasburgess/thomasburgess.github.io/_posts/2021-06-20-repdigits.md

 which gives integer fractions for $Q=1$ for $n=1$, $Q=37$ for $n=3$, and $Q=12345679$ for $n=9$.

-{% details Click to expand the ull results of python script... %}
+{% details Click to expand the full results of python script... %}

 ```
 [(1, 1.0),